 “My‑re has something to add,” Havelock said as her eyes met his at his words.

-“Okay, first we wait until nightfall.”
+“First, we wait until nightfall.”

 “Then what?”

-“What’s that?”
-Vomarian Fae asked.
+“What’s that?
+Vomarian asked.

 “Home.”